logansease/SeaseAssist/README.md

 - A new helper that shows text on screen for a short time, like an Android "Toast"
 - Network Reachability Helper
 - An Event Counter to track the number of times an event has occurred during the life of an app, or daily.
+- And more...

+I plan to add more extensive documentation in the near future.

 Enjoy!
 Please feel free to fork and contribute to this repo!